bradwestness/bradwestness.github.io/_posts/2024/2024-04-07-organizing-your-code-to-minimize-the-blast-radius.md

 image: content/images/blast-radius.jpg
 ---

-I was recently listening to an episode of the [.NET Rocks podcast with guest Steve "Ardalis" Smith](2024-04-07-organizing-your-code-for-minimal-blast-radius) and Steve articulated an issue I've tried to highlight in code reviews many times in the past in a very succinct way that I loved: you want to organize your code in such a way as to minimize the "blast radius" when you inevitably make a change.
+I was recently listening to an episode of the [.NET Rocks podcast with guest Steve "Ardalis" Smith](2024-04-07-organizing-your-code-for-minimal-blast-radius) and Steve articulated an issue I've tried to highlight in code reviews many times in the past in a very succinct way that I loved: You want to organize your code in such a way as to minimize the "blast radius" when you inevitably make a change.

-Without prescribing any specific architecture, let's assume you've got some kind of onion layer or n-tier pattern going (I think [three is the magic number](https://brad.westness.cc/2014/10/13/peach-driven-development/), myself).
+Without prescribing any specific architecture, let's assume you've got some kind of onion layer or n-tier pattern going (when it comes to layers, I think [three is the magic number](https://brad.westness.cc/2014/10/13/peach-driven-development/), myself).

 ### The Happy Path

-For this post, we'll assume a basic ecommerce store style user-product-order-orderitem system.
+For this post, we'll assume a basic eCommerce system with Users, Products, and Orders.

 The naive, happy path might look something like this:

 <pre class="mermaid">
-flowchart LR
+flowchart TD
     A["HTTP API"] --> |Depends on| B(User service)
     B --> |Depends on| C(User repository)
     C --> |Depends on| D[(Users)]